 ctrl+c during a Terraform plan or apply on the CLI.
 The running Terraform process is sent an INT signal, which instructs Terraform to end its work, update state for any resources that have already been changed, and wrap up in the safest way possible.

 In rare cases, a canceled run can fail to end, continuing to lock the workspace.
 You can forcefully cancel these runs, which immediately terminates the running Terraform process and unlocks the workspace.

 Force-canceling requires admin access to the workspace because it can have dangerous side-effects, including loss of state and orphaned resources.
 Additionally, the Force Cancel Run button only appears after you click Cancel Run and Terraform Cloud has time to terminate the run safely.

-You can lock the workspace to temporarily stop runs from being queued.
+You can lock the workspace to temporarily stop runs from proceeding.
 Locking a workspace requires permission to lock and unlock the workspace, and requires that the workspace is not currently locked by an in-progress run.

 Terraform Cloud shows the lock status in the workspace's header, next to the Actions menu.